javacook/proxifier/README.md

     Proxifier.assertAllGettersInvoked(hundPx);
     Proxifier.assertAllSettersInvoked(dogPx);

-    // Execution continued with the originals
+    // Execution continued with the originals:
     return dog;

 The proxy objects propagate the bean mapping to the original objects